-Pathport VIA switches are intended for desktop use, or to be mounted in a standard 19" equipment rack, using the integral rack ears (model 6741 and 6742) or the included rack ear accessories (models 6730 and 6740).
+VIA switches are intended for desktop use, or to be mounted in a standard 19" equipment rack, using the included rack ear accessories.

-For model 6730 and 6740, truss-mount adaptors (#9003) and wall-mount kits (#9002) are available as accessories.
+Truss-mount adaptors (#9003) and wall-mount kits (#9002) are available as accessories.

-All Pathport VIA switches are intended for installation in a dry, indoor location.
-Operating conditions are 0°C - 40°C; 10-90% relative humidity, non-condensing.
+All VIA switches are intended for installation in a dry, indoor location.
+Operating conditions are -10°C - 40°C; 5-95% relative humidity, non-condensing.